Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Dr. Eva Mistry 5:12

-And so that has been definitely eye opening.
-And in terms of what keeps me going in clinical research is just a sense of purpose thereafter is to kind of know that the work that I do helps many people and not just somebody that I am seeing in real time at bedside at the moment.
+And so that has been eye-opening.
+In terms of what keeps me going in clinical research is just a sense of purpose thereafter to kind of know that the work that I do helps many people and not just somebody that I am seeing in real-time at the bedside at the moment.
 And so it just kind of knowing that I’m able to affect, you know, human health at large, that kind of gives me a sense of purpose to keep going and clinical research.

 Bill Gasiamis 5:46

 Yeah, it’s pretty cool.
 Do you have to be a very curious person to work in your field?